Disney's 'Oz' keeps magic spell on movie box office

 NEW YORK Just over a decade ago, CBS Corp accelerated its push to own more of the shows it broadcasts, rather than licensing them from studios.

-Walt Disney Co's (DIS.N) "Oz the Great and Powerful" reigned over movie box offices in its second weekend, following up its strong debut a week earlier with $42.2 million at U.S. and Canadian theaters.
+Walt Disney Co's (DIS.N) "Oz the Great and Powerful" worked more box office magic in its second weekend, following up its strong debut a week earlier with $42.2 million in U.S. and Canadian ticket sales.

-"The Incredible Burt Wonderstone," a comedy featuring Steve Carrell and Jim Carrey as dueling Las Vegas magicians, finished the weekend in third place.
-It conjured up $10.3 million.
+"The Incredible Burt Wonderstone," a new comedy featuring Steve Carrell and Jim Carrey as dueling Las Vegas magicians, finished the weekend in third place.
+It conjured up $10.3 million at North American (U.S. and Canadian) theaters - several million less than expected.

-Sony Corp's (6758.T) (SNE.N) movie studio released "The Call."
-"The Incredible Burt Wonderstone" was distributed by Warner Bros., a unit of Time Warner Inc (TWX.N).
+Domestic ticket sales for the big-budget, effects-filled "Oz" dropped 47 percent from its opening weekend, according to the box office division of Hollywood.com.
+Movies typically see a 40 percent to 60 percent decline in their second weekend of release.

+"Oz" added $46.6 million over the weekend from international markets.
+Its global total after 10 days reached $282 million, a strong start for a movie that cost $200 million to make plus up to $100 million more to market.

 (Reporting by Lisa Richwine and Chris Michaud; Editing by Will Dunham)